Blog

 It made a world of difference.
 I’ve had a lot of exhibitions.
 Art fair booths aren’t that big and it’s great to be able to plan it first and see what things would look like in exactly the right size in that space.

-With the Art Fair Planner, I can create a wall that is the right size and start designing the exhibition.
+With the Art Show Planner, I can create a wall that is the right size and start designing the exhibition.
 So, I know what it’s going to look like before I go.
 I’ve been at this art fair twice, and the first time I think we made a few small changes.
 The second time I was more used to the planner and the space, and there might have been some slight spatial changes between groups of artworks but everything went up the way I had designed it in the planner.
 I wouldn’t like to do it without designing it in advance.

 There are software that architects use to do three-dimensional rooms but is way too complicated.
-Using the Art Fair Planner, I just have to “drag and drop”, you just put things where you want them to be and move them around, then print the plans and take them along.
+Using the Art Show Planner, I just have to “drag and drop”, you just put things where you want them to be and move them around, then print the plans and take them along.

 I spend a lot of energy trying to get the screws or nails into those walls.
 If I had to design the exhibition at the same time, I don’t think I could do it.
 There’s a physical factor that slows things down.
-You want the creative factor to be as easy as possible and that’s why the Art Fair Planner just made my life so much simpler.
+You want the creative factor to be as easy as possible and that’s why the Art Show Planner just made my life so much simpler.
 It’s pretty intuitive.

 Fermenting Excess Cucumbers” by Madeleine Greenway, showcased in a Room Mockup by the Grasslands Gallery Online.